jgliang74/CarND-Behavioral-Cloning-P3/writeup_project3.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by the validation loss started increasing after setting number of epochs more than 3.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+It is worth to mention that dropout didn't offer much help with my final model structure (Nvidia selfdrive model) and my final training data (1 rev center lan driving with 3 camera's images).
+The performance were equal or worse than the one without dropout (submitted model.h5).
+My guess is that dropout will be only helpful if the training data set are relative large.